sjl-sjtu/bnmr2/README.md

 # Bayesian Network-based Mendelian Randomization (BNMR)
 This is an R package to conduct causal estimation between exposure and outcome on GWAS data using BNMR model, which is a two-staged framework to deal with the imperfect genetic instruments.
-It selects approaciate genetic instruments via random graph forest, which comprises a series Bayesian network structure learning among sampled variants and exposure.
+It selects approaciate genetic instruments via random graph forest, an ensemble approach comprises a series Bayesian network structure learning within sampled variants and exposure.
 It then uses the Bayesian Mendelian randomization with a shrinkage prior to cope with horizontal pleiotropy and obtain a robust estimate.

 ![image](https://github.com/sjl-sjtu/bnmr/blob/main/FIG/Fig1.jpg)